 CESP conducted multiple site visits, attended a good number of meetings with the different shareholders and fellow sub-contractors as well as designed and redesigned the layout and structure of the system together with the dedicated engineers at JET Inc. with painstaking attention to detail so as to ensure that not a single item was left out.

-Installation of the 1,135 m3 / 300,000 GPD (Gallons per Day) Wastewater Treatment System then began with the CESP workmen and engineers working tirelessly to ensure the timely completion of the project.
+Installation of the 1,135 m3 / 300,000 GPD (Gallons per Day) or 1,135,624 liters per day Wastewater Treatment System then began with the CESP workmen and engineers working tirelessly to ensure the timely completion of the project.
 Besides, the wastewater treatment system, CESP also installed a Supervisory Control and Data Acquisition (SCADA) system.
-This SCADA system allows for remote monitoring, data logging as well as diagnosis of the installed wastewater treatment system hence providing CESP a timely, safer and overall more efficient project maintenance procedure.
+This SCADA system allows for remote monitoring, data logging as well as diagnosis of the installed wastewater treatment system hence providing CESP a timely, safer and overall, more efficient project maintenance procedure.

 The mall has since been opened with a ribbon cutting ceremony that was held on the 14th of February 2017 and was graced by the Kenyan President Hon.
 Uhuru Kenyatta.
 It is approximated that 120,105 people visited the mall that day and CESP is proud to say that their Wastewater Treatment System was able to handle all the waste generated on that peak day and effectively continues to do so a couple of months down the line.